DiddiLeija/text_formatter/docs/modules/module_justify.rst

    :param int length: The expected length *per line*.
    :return: The string adjusted to the given length *per line*.
    :rtype: str
-   :raises text_formatter.exceptions.InvalidString: if the applied ``text_formatter.check.checkString()`` test fails [#f1]_.
+   :raises text_formatter.exceptions.InvalidString: if the applied text_formatter.check.checkString() test fails.

    A simple function to justify strings.
 It uses ``text_formatter.check.checkString()`` [#f1]_ for testing ``s``.

    .. warning::

       Even when this documentation is telling that ``justify()`` returns the adjusted string, at this moment it only returns an unmodified
       ``s``.
 This function needs a larger development, so the actual documentation is not stable at all.

       See http://github.com/DiddiLeija/text_formatter/issues/1 for more information.

 .. rubric:: Footnotes